Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/5 - Advanced Layout/README.md

 ### `AppStoreLayout`

 In this lesson, I built a replica of the iOS App Store home page using a single collection view and a compositional layout with distinct sections.
-The focus of this lesson is on creating compositional layout and reinforcing my knowledge of `UICollectionViewDiffableDataSource`.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/33dc4aa1-04dc-4e6b-bde4-1c3bf5b19e08